gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 06 bootstrap
+Oh yeah, it's nice to add Bootstrap to the app for two reasons:
+1. It looks nice.
+Nice buttons, tables, rows and columns, ...
+2. Functionality - accordions, modal dialogs, ...

+React Bootstrap can be found at https://react-bootstrap.github.io/

+I followed the Get Started at https://react-bootstrap.github.io/getting-started/introduction.
+Began by installing react bootstrap
+* npm install --save react-bootstrap bootstrap

+Needed to create a flatmap so installed lodash.
+* npm install --save lodash (to flatmap)

+Check out the modal dialogs for adding and updating players, nice :)

 ## step 05 clock and seating
 Started fleshing out the react Clock and Seating components for the current game.